 The Advanced Placement (AP) and International Baccalaureate (IB) programs give high school students the opportunity to complete college level studies.
 The AP and IB examinations are intended to measure the achievement of the student and to determine at what point the student should begin college work in the subject.
 SSC offers credit for most AP/IB subjects.
 SSC grants credit for course areas in which a student has completed an approved Advanced Placement Program examination with an acceptable score, as determined by the appropriate academic division.
-In order to receive credit, you must request that the College Board send your official AP score report to the Counseling Center.
+In order to receive credit, you must request that the College Board send your official AP score report to the College & Career Success Center.
 Once, received, credit will be posted for the number of AP/IB units accepted for credit as determined by the evaluation of the AP/IB grade report.
 Equivalences can be viewed here:

 Also available at the Assessment Center: